 How to Become a Pharmacy Technician

 There are different paths to becoming a pharmacy technician depending on the state in which you live and wish to work.
-Many states require pharmacy technicians to register with a state board.
-Paths to registration can vary but typically, to become a pharmacy technician there are a few steps.
+Many states regulate pharmacy technicians in some way.
+Consult state Boards of Pharmacy for particular regulations.
+“Even where it is not required, certification may make it easier to get a job”.6–

 What to Look for in a Pharmacy Technology Program

-Choosing the right pharmacy technology program for you is a big decision.
-The right training can open doors for better jobs and possibly salary down the line.
+Choosing the right Pharmacy Technology program for you is a big decision.
+The right training may open doors for better jobs and possibly a higher salary down the line.
 While many institutions may offer pharmacy technology classes, it’s important that you look for the one that fits your goals and lifestyle.

 A few core things to look for when considering Pharmacy Technology programs include: